Mediation Service

 Mediation Information and Assessment Meeting (MIAM)

-We provide a one-off consultation to clients to determine if mediation is the right approach for your situation.
+We provide a one-off consultation to determine if mediation is the right approach for your situation.
 This can also serve as a MIAM, with a certificate issued if required for court applications.
 The fee for a MIAM certificate is £30 + VAT.

 Contact Us

-To learn more about our Family Mediation Service or begin the mediation process, call Lloyd Platt at 0208 343 2998 or complete the form below.
+To learn more about our family mediation service or begin the mediation process, call Lloyd Platt at 0208 343 2998 or complete the form below.
 Let us guide you through a process designed to resolve disputes effectively while preserving relationships and prioritising well-being.

 Got a Legal Problem?